 The existing administrative structure of the City's parking service is known to create inefficiencies and inconsistencies.
 Examples of such problems include excessive costs of removing snow in parking lots, insufficient attention to conditions (e.g. pavement markings, encroachments etc.) in parking lots, inadequate resources to enforce parking in Fenelon Falls and Bobcaygeon during peak demand in summer, and excessively divided attention across parking and non-parking by-law enforcement.
-Given the scale and complexity of the City's parking service, and the general aversion to paid parking, neither a parking authority nor a typical P3 service model would be appropriate.
-While at this time even a parking division would not be warranted, the existing administrative structure would do well to move somewhat in that direction.
+Perhaps the principal challenge is that, while all Municipal Law Enforcement officers are able to enforce parking, the existing administrative structure and level of resources allow for only a reactive approach to enforcement.
+However, a proactive approach is needed, especially during seasons of heavy demand for parking.